 The main utility of these formulae is that they will serve as references to which to compare numerical results.
 A few incidental results could be noted, however.
 The part $\propto N(N-1)$ in Eq.~\eq{PN} is the same as it would be for the continuous atom density in Eq.~\eq{CONT_DEN}, except for the factor of $N(N-1)$ instead of $N^2$.
 The intensity of the radiation in the forward direction, at $\theta=0$, coherent and incoherent components, add up to exactly $N^2$ times the intensity from a single atom.
 The bigger the sample, the narrower the cone in the direction $\theta=0$ for coherent scattering.
 This aspect is demonstrated in Fig.~\ref{ANGULAR}.
 The sample acts as an antenna that directs the radiation in the forward direction.
 Nevertheless, the total power decreases with increasing size of the cloud.

 Conversely, in the limit $R\rightarrow0$ the intensity in all directions is enhanced by a factor $N^2$, and of course so is the total power.
 Given the Dicke cooperative regime as discussed in Sec.~\ref{DICKESTORY}, a reader might erroneously interpret such an enhancement as a cooperative phenomenon.
-It cannot be, since in this example we have simply added the fields from independent radiators.
+This cannot be, because in this example we have simply added the fields from independent radiators.

 \subsection{Simulation of the power in scattered light}

-When the dipolar fields from all the other radiators are taken into account, an analytical calculation for the total power is impractical and we have to turn to simulations.
+When the dipolar fields from all the other radiators are taken into account, an analytical calculation for the total power is impractical and we have to utilize simulations.

 We plot in Fig.~\ref{PCANDPN} the ratio of the numerically simulated collective power to the independent-atom power, $P_C(N)/P_I(N)$, for different numbers of the atoms $N$.
 Here the cloud radius is $R=10$.
 All of the data points are averaged over a large number of random positions of the atoms.
 While we vary the atom number and hence the density, we also vary the detuning in such a way that the estimated optical thickness for a ray of light going straight through the center of the cloud would be $10^{-2}$, so that absorption of light and indeed scattered dipole radiation should not be major factors.
 We have both positive (circles) and negative (crosses) detunings that make the gas either a focusing or defocusing lens.